BHFock/git-cl/README.md

 ## Project status

-`git-cl` is developed as a personal side project.
-Future updates may happen as time and interest allow, but no ongoing development or community involvement is planned.
+`git-cl` is now feature complete.
+All planned functionality has been implemented, including changelist creation, staging, committing, stashing, and branching.
+Future updates will focus on code refactoring, bug fixes, and usability improvements — no major new features are planned.

 Use, fork, or adapt freely under the BSD license.

 ## License